micktwomey/2016-techie-christmas-quiz/questions/round2.md

 ---

+# What does WaSP stand for?

+---

+# What does the Juicero do?
+How much does it cost?

+---

 # What is the worst case complexity of Timsort in Big O Notation?
 Who is it Named After?

 ---